Parents of accused Tampa killer refuse to cooperate with investigators

 - A 24-year-old man is accused of killing four people in a Tampa neighborhood

 - "Testify against our son?
-You mean to testify against our baby?" one parents says, according to attorney
+You mean to testify against our baby?" one of the parents said, according to attorney

-(CNN)The father of the man accused of killing four people in a Tampa, Florida, neighborhood faces possible contempt charges when he appears before a judge Thursday to explain why he isn't cooperating with investigators, according to his attorney.
+(CNN)The parents of the man accused of killing four people in a Tampa, Florida, neighborhood face possible contempt charges when they appear before a judge Thursday to explain why they're not cooperating with investigators, according to their attorney.

 "I cannot fathom a worse scenario than a parent having to testify against their child in such a serious matter," attorney Ralph Fernandez told CNN Wednesday.